Latest TRP Ratings: Naagin 3 Retains Top Slot; Kumkum Bhagya & Kundali Bhagya Drop Down!

 Bepannaah, Ishqbaaz & Silsila Badalte Rishton Ka

 Star Plus' Ishqbaaz has managed to occupy 16th spot with 1.5 ratings.
-While Colors' show, Bepannaah has occupied 18th place, Silsila Badalte Rishton Ka has occupied 17th spot.
+While Colors' show, Bepannaah has occupied the 18th place, Silsila Badalte Rishton Ka has occupied the 17th spot.
 Both the shows have got 1.4 ratings.

 New Entries & Exit

 Apart From YHM, Kaun Hai has exited from the TRP chart.
 India's Best Dramebaaz and Roop Mard Ka Naya Swaroop have managed to enter the TRP chart.
-IBD has got bumper opening (1.9 TRP ratings), while Roop has got 1.4 ratings and has occupied 19th spot.
+IBD has got a bumper opening (1.9 TRP ratings), while Roop has got 1.4 ratings and has occupied the 19th spot.

 Check Out The Latest BARC Ratings: Urban (Impressions in 000s)